 - Injuries during training because of poor safety procedures.

 Again, football is often a fast-paced game where accidental injuries do occur.
 Proving liability for your injuries can therefore be tricky.
 We believe your best chance of doing so is with an experienced personal injury solicitor on your side.

-As you might realise, we can’t tell you about every possible injury that could occur whilst playing football.
+As you might realise, we can’t tell you about every possible injury that could occur whilst playing professional or amateur football.
 However, some of the more common include:

 Whatever type of injury you’ve sustained whilst playing football, if it was caused by somebody else’s negligence, you could use our solicitors to help you make a compensation claim.

 In law, children cannot represent themselves in a personal injury claim.
 However, if your child was injured while playing youth football due to somebody else’s negligence, that won’t prevent a compensation claim.
 A parent (or responsible adult) can represent the injured player by becoming their litigation friend.
 This process essentially gives you permission to represent your child and work with their solicitors to process the claim.
 You can do this at any time before they are 18 years old.

 The claims process will carry on as normal once you’ve been granted permission.
 If a settlement offer is made, it will need to be reviewed by a court (this doesn’t happen for adult claims).
 Once the court is satisfied that the award on offer is fair, they’ll manage it through a court account until the child turns 18.
 Payments from the account can be requested by the litigation friend so long as they justify how it will benefit the child.